DjangoGirls/tutorial/django_start_project/README.md

     Installing indexes ...
     Installed 0 object(s) from 0 fixture(s)

-It will ask you if you want to create a superuser.
-Type `yes`, press Enter and type your username (lowercase, no spaces), email address and password when you will be asked to type it.
+It will ask you if you want to create a *superuser* - a user which has control over everything on the site.
+Type `yes`, press enter and type your username (lowercase, no spaces), email address and password when you're asked for them.
 Remember this username and password!
-We will use it later.
+We'll use it later.

-And you are done!
-Time to start web server and see if our website is working!
+And we're done!
+Time to start the web server and see if our website is working!

-You need to be in a folder that contains `manage.py` file (in `mysite` directory).
-In console we will start the web server by typing `python manage.py runserver`:
+You need to be in the folder that contains the `manage.py` file (the `mysite` folder).
+In the console, we can start the web server by running `python manage.py runserver`:

     (blog) ~/mysite python manage.py runserver

-Now all you need to do is checking if your website is running :).
-Open your browser (Firefox, Chrome, Safari, Internet Explorer or whatever you use) and type the address:
+Now all you need to do is check that your website is running - open your browser (Firefox, Chrome, Safari, Internet Explorer or whatever you use) and enter the address:

     http://127.0.0.1:8000/

 Congratulations!
 You've just created your first website and run it using a web server!
-Isn't it awesome?
+Isn't that awesome?

 ![It worked!](images/it_worked2.png)

-Ready for the next steps?
+Ready for the next step?
 It's time to create some content!